Authentic, Highly Effective Emotional Selling In Five Steps

 Why do you think flash sales are so effective?
 The customer did not know whether it was a good deal or even if it would be something they would love.
 They got a low price and ordered without thinking.

-Love It Keep It-#2However, the real point of this blog is to help you help customers assume a higher level of satisfaction with their own lives or a new identity.
+Love It Keep It-#2However, the real point of this blog is to help you help customers assume a higher level of satisfaction with their lives or new identities.

 Carl Richards wrote about his aha moment when he realized he’d been buying cheap too much when it came to bikes: